dotnet/csharplang/proposals/csharp-7.0/tuples.md

     public static void Deconstruct(this Name name, out string first, out string last) { first = name.First; last = name.Last; }
 }
 ```

+**ISSUE:** I think we need to say more about this code (which is not an example, but is intended to show/say just what is going on/needed).

 Overload resolution for `Deconstruct` methods considers only the arity of the `Deconstruct` method.
 If multiple `Deconstruct` methods of the same arity are accessible, the expression is ambiguous and a binding-time error shall occur.